Your shopping cart is empty!

 EXPRESS YOUR GRATITUDE

 Doesn’t it feel good when someone expresses their gratitude for something that you’ve done?
-Let’s share that feeling and bring joy to others by expressing our gratitude with them.
-I’m not talking about an overflowing expression of emotion; a simple message, phone call or thank you does just fine.
-Look for the little things in your day, your partner bringing you a cup of coffee while you work or a friend sending you a message of support even though they have their hands full themselves right now.
+Let’s share that feeling and bring joy to others by expressing our gratitude to them.
+It doesn’t have to be an overflowing expression of emotion; a simple message, phone call or thank you works just as well.
+Look for the little things in your day, your partner bringing you a cup of tea while you work or a friend sending you a message of support even though you know they have their hands full themselves right now.
 Be sure to let them know how much you value their kindness.

 In light of recent events, I’m sure that you’d agree that we all have an increased sense of gratitude for being able to step outside!
-Nature in all its wonder, is there for us everyday and so it’s a wonderful starting point for your gratitude practice.
+Nature in all its wonder is there for us every day and so it’s a wonderful starting point for your gratitude practice.
 Being outdoors gives us the opportunity to feel gratitude for nature’s small gifts; a bird singing, the smell of crisp air or the warmth of the sun on our skin.
-These simple things that feature in our daily lives can so easily be taken for granted but if you take a moment to step outside or even open your windows, you’ll find an abundance of things to be grateful for.
+These simple things that feature in our daily lives can so easily be taken for granted.
+Take a moment today to step outside or even open your windows, you’ll find an abundance of things to be grateful for.

 AUTHOR: LEANNA DOOLIN